 Statistical tests comparing the accuracy results in Table~\ref{tab:RQ3avgacc} for each verdict threshold $\theta$ are provided in Table~\ref{tab:RQ3aarstat} in Appendix~\ref{apx:results}.
-As shown in this table, test oracles generated by $\mathit{GP_O}$ lead to significantly higher accuracy compared to those obtained by other techniques across all values of $\theta$, except for $\theta = 1$ (i.e., 100\%), where no statistically significant differences in accuracy are observed between $\mathit{GP_O}$ and $\mathit{GP_N}$.
+As shown in this table, test validators generated by $\mathit{GP_O}$ lead to significantly higher accuracy compared to those obtained by other techniques across all values of $\theta$, except for $\theta = 1$ (i.e., 100\%), where no statistically significant differences in accuracy are observed between $\mathit{GP_O}$ and $\mathit{GP_N}$.

-Table~\ref{tab:accdiff} presents the AAD in the accuracy of test oracles generated based on the $\mathit{TS_1}$ to $\mathit{TS}_{10}$ datasets for our case studies.
-Based on this table, variations in the $\mathit{TS_1}$ to $\mathit{TS}_{10}$ datasets result in an average fluctuation of 4\% in the accuracy of test oracles generated by $\mathit{GP_O}$.
-In contrast, oracles produced by $\mathit{GP_T}$, $\mathit{GP_N}$, and ensemble exhibit larger fluctuations.
-Similarly, test oracles generated by DT and DR have accuracy fluctuations of 5\% and 3\%, respectively, indicating they are less affected by flakiness in the datasets.
-However, as shown in Tables~\ref{tab:RQ3avgacc} and~\ref{tab:RQ3aarstat}, these test oracles under-perform in terms of accuracy compared to those generated by $\mathit{GP_O}$.
-Hence, test oracles generated by $\mathit{GP_O}$ yield the highest accuracy and robustness compared to those produced by other methods.
+Table~\ref{tab:accdiff} presents the AAD in the accuracy of test validators generated based on the $\mathit{TS_1}$ to $\mathit{TS}_{10}$ datasets for our case studies.
+Based on this table, variations in the $\mathit{TS_1}$ to $\mathit{TS}_{10}$ datasets result in an average fluctuation of 4\% in the accuracy of test validators generated by $\mathit{GP_O}$.
+In contrast, validators produced by $\mathit{GP_T}$, $\mathit{GP_N}$, and ensemble exhibit larger fluctuations.
+Similarly, test validators generated by DT and DR have accuracy fluctuations of 5\% and 3\%, respectively, indicating they are less affected by flakiness in the datasets.
+However, as Tables \ref{tab:RQ3avgacc} and \ref{tab:RQ3aarstat} show, these test validators achieve lower accuracy than those generated by $\mathit{GP_O}$.
+Thus, $\mathit{GP_O}$ produces the most accurate and robust test validators.